stephenh/stephenh.github.com/_posts/2017-11-28-given-when-then.markdown

 This can be a slippery slope, as my colleague pointed out that ~10-20 years ago, tests were often a 2nd-class citizen in codebases, and so very crufty.
 They were not refactored or maintained.
 And so there was a legitimate push in the industry in the ~early-2000s for applying all of the same care and craftsmanship that we (hopefully) exercise over production code to our test code.

-Which I definitely agree with; test code should be beautiful code.
+Which I definitely agree with: test code should be beautiful code.

-That said, how I rationalize Given/When/Then comments, even though they duplicate the *what*, is that I purposefully want my tests to be as stupidly simple as possible.
+That said, I rationalize Given/When/Then comments, even though they duplicate the *what* because I purposefully want my tests to be as stupidly simple as possible.

-So, in terms trade-offs, I will willingly sacrifice otherwise best-practice rules of thumb to gain simplicity.
+So, in terms trade-offs, I will purposefully sacrifice otherwise best-practice rules of thumb to gain simplicity.
+Within reason.

 (Other examples of this first principle, for me, are avoiding `for` loops and random numbers in tests; see [Obsessively Simple Test Values](/2017/01/07/obsessively-simple-test-values.html) for more.)